open-telemetry/oteps/text/trace/0170-sampling-probability.md

 system-wide events using only the fraction of spans that were collected in a probability sampling scheme.
-With these conventions, consumers of OTLP Span data are able to compute approximate metrics about the system using only the sample data that was collected, thus we refer to these conventions as supporting Span-to-Metrics pipelines.
+With these conventions, consumers of OTLP Span data are able to compute approximate metrics about the system using only the sample span data that was collected, thus we refer to these conventions as supporting Span-to-Metrics pipelines.

 The _sampling rate_, also known as _inclusion probability_, is the